 A lot of people think they need a new logo.
-Or “rebranding,” which is usually just a logo revision.
+Or they’ll talk about a “rebranding exercise” which is usually just a logo revision.

-Unfortunately, you can also have your cousin’s wife’s kid draw a new logo for you, or you can crowd source it through one of those online sweatshops.
+Unfortunately, you can also have your cousin’s wife’s kid draw a new logo for you.
+Or worse yet, you can crowd source it or outsource it through one of those online overseas sweatshops.

 But what you think you want may not be what your business really needs.